Following a gluten-free journey is hard to do on your own. It is really important to find and have the right support.

-No, you do not need to teach everyone around you, or shout from the rooftops that you are now gluten-free!
+You do not need to teach everyone around you or shout from the rooftops that you are now gluten-free!

 Share with those around you

-But, if you share the many misunderstandings with the close friends and family members you spend a lot of time with, life will be much sweeter for all of you.
+Share what you need to do with your close friends and family members, especially those you spend a lot of time with, and life will be much sweeter for all of you.

 Give some of these suggestions a try: